 - Transferable: Guns registered prior to May 19, 1986.
 These are the mythical guns that forums perpetuate are out there, but they might be so few in number you’ll likely never seen one offered for sale.
 And if they were…they might be the price of a luxury car.

 - Pre-Samples: These are ones imported from January 1, 1986 until May 19, 1986.
 Only dealers could have them since machine guns were deemed to have no sporting purposes for civilians.
 However, dealers could keep them after they gave up their licenses.
 Again, very low in number if any since the 18 was produced right around this time period.

-Good news is if you’re a Class III dealer or police department, it wouldn’t cost you a Porsche.
+Good news, though, if you’re a Class III dealer or police department, it wouldn’t cost you a Porsche.